psilvaricardo/springboot-microservices-2022/README.md

 # Microservices in Springboot Workshop 2022

-By the time of writtng (last quarter of 2022), this is intended to be an updated version of the Microservices in Springboot Workshop offered online by JavaBrains.
+By the time of writing (last quarter of 2022), this is intended to be an updated version of the Microservices in Springboot Workshop offered online by JavaBrains.

 ## SpringBoot Microservices Level 1: Communication and Discovery